How to Make Quick and Easy DIY Mirror Frame

 For more DIY ideas for your home checkout our 50 Amazing Flea Market Flips.

-DIY Mirror Frame Reveal
+Mirror Reveal

 The beautiful watercolor prints that we have used in Ellies room are now available on our website.
 Click the shop tab for more information.

 Is this a project you would like to try?
-Do you like this idea?
-We’d love to hear from you!
-We love your thoughts and input.

 Be sure to follow us on Pinterest for even more home decor and DIY ideas.